Rep. Lasinski's Capitol and Community Update

 I know that filing your taxes can often be difficult and confusing.
 This year, taxpayers have until Tuesday, April 17, to file both their federal and state income tax return for tax year 2017.
 Here are a few resources you might consider using to help you meet this deadline.

 For qualifying residents, United Way of Washtenaw County provides a free tax preparation service to work one-on-one with you to provide basic tax return preparation and electronic filing.
-You can find sign up for assistance online here or by schedule an appointment by calling (734) 677-7235.
+You can find sign up for assistance online here or by scheduling an appointment by calling (734) 677-7235.

 I hope you’ve found this information useful.
 As I’ve said before, please feel free to reach out to my office with any comments or concerns.
 I look forward to hearing from you!